rtgodwin/rtgodwin.github.io/_pages/tavern2.md

 - Make a ranged attack with your dart to see what ring you hit.
 - Roll again DC10 x2, DC15 x3, DC20 50pt or trip 20.
 - Win your bet.
+- A guy with some fancy darts steps up.

 > One half-orc draws his sword: ``say that again''.
 Attacks.
 What do you do?